dtekcth/data101/src/beginner/cli/packagemanagers.md

 ## MacOS

 On MacOS we recommend using Homebrew.
-There are a few other macOS package managers but none of them are as up to date and have as many packages as Homebrew.
+There are a few other macOS package managers but none of them[^Nix] are as up to date and have as many packages as Homebrew.
 It can be installed by following the instructions [here](https://brew.sh/), this page also gives some further context surrounding Homebrew.
 The one confusing thing about homebrew is ususally surrounding casks